Comparison of Information Systems Security School Options in Seattle

 The Seattle area is home to a number of schools that offer information systems security training.
 The article discusses programs offered by three schools within 20 miles of downtown Seattle.
 See the table for a comparison of costs, enrollment size and type of campus.

 - Highline College is a public institution where a student can earn an information systems project coordinator associate's degree.
-It is located 20 miles from downtown Seattle.
+It is also located about 14 miles from downtown Seattle.

 - Lake Washington Institute of Technology, formerly known as Lake Washington Technical College, offers a computer security and network technician program and is 20 miles from the city center.